hello-michelle-star/hello-michelle-star.github.io/pages/art.md

 .actions{margin-top:auto;}

 /* lift on hover */
-.merch-card:hover{transform:translateY(-4px);box-shadow:0 10px 24px rgba(0,0,0,.14);border-color:#d9d9d9}

 </style>

 <header class="art-hero">
   <h1></h1>
   <p>I'm a Self-Taught artist.
-Here are some of my portrait drawings, art studies, and merch I designed as Village Director.</p>
+Here are some of my portrait drawings and art studies.</p>
 </header>